Roboadvisors: What Are They and Are They Right For Your Investments?

 Are all roboadvisors the same?

 When we’re talking robots, it’s easy to imagine an army of clones or other single-minded sentient beings.
 Despite the sci-fi overtones in the term, roboadvisors can actually vary greatly from one another.
-As you’ll see later, there are now several roboadvisory platforms, each boasting their own set of features, algorithms, and twists that make them unique.
+As you’ll see later, there are now several roboadvisory platforms, each boasting its own set of features, algorithms, and twists that make them unique.
 Because of this, while investing with a roboadvisor may be relatively passive, choosing the right one up front is anything but.

 What’s the difference between a taxable account and a retirement account?